pcontrerasp/pcontrerasp/README.md

-<h1 align="left">Hi there 👋</h1>
+<h1 align="left">Hi there! 👋 Welcome</h1>

-I'm Patricio Contreras Pardo, a seasoned senior software engineer with expertise in C#, Entity Framework, and SQL Server.
+I'm a senior software engineer with over 16 years of experience in software development, specializing in both backend and frontend.
+I hold a Bachelor of Science in Engineering, an Engineer's degree, and an MBA.

-I began coding at the age of 14.
-I have a passion for solving puzzles and discovering creative, efficient solutions to problems.
+I began coding at the age of 14, and since then, I've developed a passion for solving puzzles and creating efficient solutions to complex problems.
 I consistently explore questions, seeking ways to optimize algorithms with a can-do attitude and innovative, out-of-the-box solutions.

+I have led multi-year software projects from their inception, working across various industries and collaborating and leading teams from different countries.

+I currently reside in Seattle, USA.
+I'm a husband and father of one, originally from the southernmost part of Patagonia, Punta Arenas, Chile.
+I bring a unique perspective to my work.

 <h3 align="left">Languages and frameworks:</h3>
 <p align="left"><a href="https://angular.io" target="_blank" rel="noreferrer">